TudorMurariu/QT-Agentie-de-turism/README.md

 # QT-Agentie-de-turism
 first qt project in c++

-We had tasks almost every semester at OOp for this project.
+We had tasks almost every week of the semester at OOP for this project.
 I ve learned a lot about OOP conceps and User Interfaces.